Definition

 Causes

-The cause is not always known.
-Causes that are known fall into one of the following categories:
+The cause of myocarditis is not always known.
+Causes that are known are:

-- Problems of immune system—allergic reactions, heart transplant rejection, or autoimmune disorders
+• Problems of the immune system—allergic reactions, heart transplant rejection, or autoimmune disease

 Symptoms